sharmpuneet/DataStructureAndAlgorithms/README.md

 - decrement the size counter

 In deletion, we simply overwrite so we have one less step.
 Deletions is a linear operation O(n)

+### Stacks
+Stacks follow LIFO (Last In First Out) behaviour.
+- When an item is put on the top, it is called push.
+- When an item is removed from the top, it is called pop.
+- Elements are not removed from the array but pointers (top) are changed for push and pop and values are overridden.

+### Queue
+Stacks follow FIFO (First In First Out) behaviour.
+- When an item is put on the top, it is called push.
+- When an item is removed from the top, it is called pop.
+- Elements are not removed from the array but pointers (top) are changed for push and pop and values are overridden.